STREAM and Technology

 Individual student laptops are a necessity for students.
 Community School requires that all students in grades six through twelve bring their own laptop to school each day.
 This allows us to ensure that all students—and teachers—can work efficiently together.
 Macbooks, PCs, and Chromebooks are all currently used at school with success.
 We recommend students use any type of current laptop that has a good battery life and updated software.

-Understanding that purchasing a laptop can be significant financial commitment, Community School is committed to providing Chromebook loaners for the year to those who demonstrate need.
+Understanding that purchasing a laptop can be significant financial commitment, Sun Valley Community School is committed to providing Chromebook loaners for the year to those who demonstrate need.